 This beach is not as well-known as many along the Texas Coast, which allows you to often have most of the beach to yourself when you visit.

-Lighthouse Beach, located in Port Lavaca, is a great escape from the hustle and bustle of daily life.
+Lighthouse Beach, located in Port Lavaca, is a great escape from the hustle and bustle of daily life, and one of the best beaches near Houston.

 As you pull into Lighthouse Beach, you are greeted by plenty of places to park your RV as well as a large boardwalk that allows you to explore the marsh all around.